libgy8zli/linux-knowldge/linux-sysadmin.md

     - Replacement for traditional BIOS, can act in legacy BIOS mode
     - Requires a 64bit operating sytem
     - Prevents unauthorized operating systems from booting on the system

+### GRUB2 Configuration Commands:
+- grub2-editenv list: view the default boot entry for the grub configuration file
+- grub2-mkconfig: creates (or udpates) a /boot/grub2/grub.cfg file based on entries from the /etc/default/grub file (on Debian systems, the '2' is omitted from the command name. e.g.grub-mkconfig)
+- update-grub: command that can be used to update a GRUB2 configuration after changes to /etc/default/grub have been made, found on Debian based systems